miguel-guerrero/cross-ref-py/README.md

     1:1
     2:2
     3:3-
-    4-10:7-20
-    11-:21-
+    4-10:7, 9-20
+    11-:8,21-

-* left of the ":" represent line numbers on left file
+* Left of the ":" represent line numbers on left file.
-* right of the ":" represent corresponding line numbers on right file
+* Right of the ":" represent corresponding line numbers on right file.
-* each line represents a group, where lines on the left maps to the ones on right and vice-versa
+* Each line represents a group, where lines on the left map to the lines on right and vice-versa.
-* lines number on each side are represented by a comman separated list of numbers or ranges of numbers.
-If a range is open on the right (e.g. 3-) the right side limit is the line before the minimum line of the next group
+* Lines numbers on each side are represented by a comma separated list of ranges of numbers.
+If a range is open on the right (e.g. 3-) the right side limit is the line before the minimum line of the next group.
+A range can be a single line number as well (no -).

-    in the example above 3:3- maps line 3 (left) to the range 3-6 (right)
+    in the example above 3:3- maps line 3 (left) to the range 3-6 (right) as 7 is the beginning line of the next group on the right.

-Note that if you have a file including 'line' directives it is straightforward to convert to this format (this format being more general)
+Note that if you have a file including `line` directives (see [preprocessor documentation](https://gcc.gnu.org/onlinedocs/cpp/Line-Control.html)), it is straightforward to convert to this format (this format being more general).

-For example a right file with #line's embedded as follows:
+For example a right file with `#line` directives embedded as follows:

-    /---- Line number of right file
+    v---- Line number of right file
-    |
-    v

     1: #line 1   <-- reference to line on left file
     2:
     3: #line 2
     4:
     5:
     6: #line 5

-Would correspond to:

-    1-:1-
-    2-:3-
-    5-:6-
+    7:
+    8:

+Can be represented in this format with the following cross reference file:

+    1-:2-
+    2-:4-
+    5-:7-

+## Usage

+Invoking the script without dependencies shows a GUI.
+Load left and right files, then cross-reference file.

+    ./cross-ref.py

+you can also pass the path to these files in the command line:

+* if no argument is given, a clean slate GUI opens up
+* if 1 argument is given is assumed left file and will be loaded when the GUI opens up

+    `./cross-ref.py pathToLeft`

+* if 2 arguments are given they are assumed to be left and right file respectively and will be loaded when the GUI opens up

+    `./cross-ref.py pathToLeft pathToRight`

+* if 3 arguments are given they are assumed to be left, right and cross reference file respectively and will be loaded when the GUI opens up

+    `./cross-ref.py pathToLeft pathToRight pathToCrossRef`

+Clicking a line on one file will highlight the corresponding lines on the same group on the same side and on the other side.

+## Dependencies

+This script uses `python3` (version 3.10.9 at time of testing but any should be ok) and `tkinter`.
+It has been tested in MacOS.
+In MacOS `tkinter` was installed for the above version of `python3` as:

+    brew install python-tk@3.10

+A similar approach is expected for other versions.